Erpix3lt/KISD-I-Robot/README.md

 # I,Robot

 ## References
 - Script manual: https://s3-eu-west-1.amazonaws.com/ur-support-site/115824/scriptManual_SW5.11.pdf

 ## How to run the script
 Create a new env: `python3 -m venv env_i_robot`

 Activate the env: `source env_i_robot/bin/activate`

 Now we can use python and pip as usual.

-Install all dependencies: `pip install vPython`& `pip install paho-mqtt` `pip install python-dotenv`
+Install all dependencies: `pip install -r requirements.txt`

 Copy the .env.template file and name it .env, fill in all connection details.
 The default port is 1883.